 Repairing a Running Toilet

 As mentioned earlier, it is important that you are familiar with the mechanisms of your toilet.
-If you are not familiar with the parts of your toilet and you are not comfortable attempting to repair your toilet, we encourage you to reach out to a professional.
+You may not be familiar with the parts of your toilet, and you are not comfortable attempting to repair your toilet.
+We would then encourage you to reach out to a professional.
 There can be multiple reasons for a running toilet, including the following:

 - The flapper is broken or corroded